How Do Couples Therapists Use Cognitive Behavioral Therapy?

 Challenging automatic thoughts

-One of the basic tenets of cognitive behavioral therapy is that everyone has automatic thoughts, or snap judgments or conclusions that arise instantly in our minds.
-When these thoughts are flawed or overly negative, they can result in distressing feelings and behaviors.
+One of the basic tenets of cognitive behavior techniques is that everyone has automatic thoughts, or snap judgments or conclusions that arise instantly in our minds.
+When these thoughts are flawed overly negative, or compulsive, such as in obsessive-compulsive disorder, they can result in distressing feelings and behaviors.
 A cognitive behavioral therapist can help couples learn to recognize the automatic thoughts they may both have in relation to one another and practice challenging them.

 For instance, one person may automatically assume that any time their partner is tired, stressed, or in a sour mood it has to do with them and something they did.
 A cognitive behavioral therapist may help them learn to recognize and challenge the validity of that thought, which may include considering other explanations or using verbal communication to inquire about the root of their loved one’s mood.